jkalter24/Math4U-Tommy/README.md

 - [ ] Add Lore (Nick)
  ### Important QOL Features To-Do
 - [ ] make it so that if you try to overfeed a tamagotchi It will become unhappy and go down a number (Joseph)
-- [ ] limit happiniess and hunger to 4 on the following program (Joseph)